Fiedler contingency model: Least preferred coworker (LPC)

 A high LPC score suggests that the leader has a "human relations orientation", while a low LPC score indicates a "task orientation".
-Fiedler assumes that everybody's least preferred coworker in fact is on average about equally unpleasant.
-But people who are indeed relationship motivated, tend to describe their least preferred coworkers in a more positive manner, e.g., more pleasant and more efficient.
+Fiedler assumes that everybody's least preferred coworker in fact is on average about equally unpleasant, but people who are relationship-motivated tend to describe their least preferred coworkers in a more positive manner, e.g., more pleasant and more efficient.
 Therefore, they receive higher LPC scores.
-People who are task motivated, on the other hand, tend to rate their least preferred coworkers in a more negative manner.
+People who are task-motivated, on the other hand, tend to rate their least preferred coworkers in a more negative manner.
 Therefore, they receive lower LPC scores.
-So, the Least Preferred Coworker (LPC) scale is actually not about the least preferred worker at all, instead, it is about the person who takes the test; it is about that person's motivation type.
-This is so, because, individuals who rate their least preferred coworker in relatively favorable light on these scales derive satisfaction out of interpersonal relationship, and those who rate the coworker in a relatively unfavorable light get satisfaction out of successful task performance.
+So, the least preferred coworker scale is actually not about the least preferred worker at all; instead, it is about the person who takes the test and that person's motivation type.
+This is because individuals who rate their least preferred coworker in relatively favorable light on these scales derive satisfaction out of interpersonal relationship, and those who rate the coworker in a relatively unfavorable light get satisfaction out of successful task performance.
 This method reveals an individual's emotional reaction to people they cannot work with.
 Critics point out that this is not always an accurate measurement of leadership effectiveness.
-Fiedler expanded his studies outside of the lab and showed the interrelations between adjustment, group performance and leadership style in a volunteer medical team under different conditions of stress while working in isolated villages of Central America.
+Fiedler expanded his studies outside of the lab and showed the interrelations between adjustment, group performance, and leadership style in a volunteer medical team under different conditions of stress while working in isolated villages of Central America.
 The task-oriented leader performed better in situations that were favorable and relatively unfavorable while the relationship-oriented leader only fared better in situations of intermediate favorableness.
 As the LPC is a personality measure, the score is believed to be quite stable over time and not easily changed.
-Low LPCs tend to remain low and high LPCs tend to remain high which shows that the test-reliability of the LPC is strong.
+Low LPCs tend to remain low and high LPCs tend to remain high, which shows that the test-reliability of the LPC is strong.

-Situational Favorability
+Situational favorability

 According to Fiedler, the ability to control the group situation (the second component of the contingency model) is crucial for a leader.
 This is because only leaders with situational control can be confident that their orders and suggestions will be carried out by their followers.
 Leaders who are unable to assume control over the group situation cannot be sure that the members they are leading will execute their commands.
-Because situational control is critical to leadership efficacy, Fiedler broke this factor down into three major components: leader-member relations, task structure, and position power.
+Because situational control is critical to leadership efficacy, Fiedler broke this factor down into three major components: leader–member relations, task structure, and position power.
 Moreover, there is no ideal leader.
 Both low-LPC (task-oriented) and high-LPC (relationship-oriented) leaders can be effective if their leadership orientation fits the situation.
 The contingency theory allows for predicting the characteristics of the appropriate situations for effectiveness.
 Three situational components determine the favourableness of situational control: